Key terms to understand Oklahoma politics and government.

 In 1985, Oklahoma voters approved State Question 588 by a 69.7 percent majority.
 This created the ad valorem manufacturing exemption.
 Under Article X, Section 6B of the Oklahoma Constitution, all real and personal property that is necessary for the manufacturing… Read more

 Property tax, also known as ad valorem tax, is an annual tax paid by property owners to local government.
-Property tax collections in Oklahoma totaled $2.2 billion in 2011 and are the single largest source of local government revenue.
-Oklahoma’s… Read more
+Property tax collections in Oklahoma totaled $2.3 billion in 2013 and are the single largest source of local government revenue.
+Oklahoma’s per person… Read more

 State agencies can make rules to implement laws under procedures set out in the Administrative Procedures Act (75 OS 250).
 Administrative rules have the effect of law.